weenachuangkud/VMsDispatcher/README.md

 It abstracts Actor communication and workload distribution, allowing you to dispatch tasks across worker threads efficiently.

+- No dependency on **SharedTable** (when used correctly).

+- Designed to be highly customizable.
+  Different implementations of VMsDispatcher can be adapted to suit various system architectures and use cases.

 ---

 # Getting Started